 There are two categories of hormonal contraception.
 Combinations of estrogen and progesterone are given for a fixed time and then interrupted to allow for shedding of the uterine lining to take place.
 These are currently available in pill, patch and ring form.
-Progesterone-only formulations are available in oral form (“the mini pill,” taken daily) or as injections (Depo provera, administered every three months).
+Progesterone-only formulations are available in oral form (“the mini pill,” taken daily) or as implants or injections.
 Progesterone-only formulations are favored by some physicians for use while breastfeeding, as they are reported to have less effect on milk production.

-It should be noted that hormonal contraception can cause spotting for some women.
+Hormonal contraception can cause spotting for some women.
 Therefore, it is not appropriate for all couples.
-10 – 30% of women will have spotting the first month of taking combination pills – the lower the estrogen concentration the greater the chance of such spotting.
+About 10 – 30% of women will have spotting the first month of taking combination pills – the lower the estrogen concentration, the greater the chance of such spotting.
 With the progesterone preparations, 40 – 70% of women will have some spotting the first month of use.
 For many women, spotting improves by the second or third cycle of use.
 Couples using either of these methods need to be prepared for a difficult beginning and should be fully familiar with the laws of stains (ketamim).
-Caution should be used in deciding to use long term methods such as Depo provera because if there is a spotting problem, it can not be reversed for a prolonged period of time.
+Caution should be used in deciding to use long term methods such as injections (Depo Provera) because if there is a spotting problem, it can not be reversed for a prolonged period of time.

 The intrauterine device (IUD) is a small, plastic device, sometimes coated with copper, that is inserted deep into the uterus in order to prevent pregnancy.
-Because it allows for completely natural relations, and because it works primarily (99% of the time) by preventing fertilization, it is generally considered the halachic second choice method of birth control.
+Because it allows for completely natural relations, and because it works primarily (99% of the time) by preventing fertilization, it is generally considered a halachically permissible method of birth control.

 However, there is still some halachic controversy regarding its use, because in about 1% of cases it prevents the fertilized egg from implanting in the uterus, which raises more serious halachic questions.
 (For continued debate, see: Katan Yoel and Katan Chana, Chashash Hapalah B’Ikvot Hetken Toch Rachmi v’Shimush Biglulot Etzel Nashim Mevugarot.
 Assia 65-66, Elul 5759.)